Beijing United Family Hospital: Background

 Beijing United Family Hospital was started by Roberta Lipson, who earned her MBA from Columbia University in New York City and worked for a few years for a U.S. pharmaceutical company, before moving to Beijing in 1979.
 Two years later, she partnered with fellow New Yorker Elyse Beth Silverberg to co-found U.S.-China Industrial Exchange, the company that would later change its name to Chindex.
 In its early years, the company sold not only medical equipment, but a wide variety of other products, ranging from 70-ton mining trucks to geothermal energy equipment to mushroom growing systems.

 Steady growth led to a listing on the Nasdaq Exchange in 1993, after which Chindex narrowed its focus to the medical sector alone.
 Through her years of selling top-flight equipment to hospitals all across China, Lipson also came to understand that new equipment was not the only thing Chinese hospitals needed to improve themselves.
 'It became increasingly apparent,' says Lipson, 'that while Chinese hospitals were moving towards an international standard on the hardware front, something was still missing.'

-The starkest proof of that came just before the birth of her first child, when Lipson accompanied a pregnant Chinese friend as she delivered at a Beijing hospital.
+Just before the birth of her first child, Lipson accompanied a pregnant Chinese friend as she gave birth at a Beijing hospital.
 Although it was one of China's premiere obstetrics facilities at the time, the experience left much to be desired.
 'Shortly after that, I had the opportunity to return to the United States to have my own child and experience the U.S. approach to labor and delivery, and the vast differences just seemed unfair to me,' Roberta Lipson recalls.
 Following that experience, Roberta Lipson and Elyse began exploring ways to bring not only the hardware but also the 'soft' technologies of healthcare to China.
 They felt that many aspects of international standard healthcare could be brought to China, such as a philosophy of patient-centered care, a service mentality, systems management, and quality control.
 After examining their options, Roberta and Elyse decided the only way to make it happen was to do it themselves.

-They also realized that their many years of selling medical equipment in China - everything from ultrasound to patient monitors to MRI machines—had given Chindex a keen understanding of the nation's healthcare system and an unrivaled network of relationships at all levels of the Chinese medical establishment.
-And, though tough regulatory restrictions remained on foreign medical service operations in China, they saw an opportunity to leverage their experience and their advantages.
+They also realized that their many years of selling medical equipment in China - everything from ultrasound to patient monitors to MRI machines—had given Chindex a keen understanding of the nation's healthcare system and an extensive network of relationships at all levels of the Chinese medical establishment.
+And despite tough regulatory restrictions on foreign medical service operations in China, they saw an opportunity to leverage their experience and their advantages.